jobovy/segueSelect/README.md

 plots the selection function of this plate.

-    selectionFunction.plot_plate_rcdf(plate
+    selectionFunction.plot_plate_rcdf(plate)

-plots the cumulative distribution function in r-band apparent magnitude of the spectroscopic sample (red) and the photometric sample+selection-function-model for this plate.
+plots the cumulative distribution function in r-band apparent magnitude of the spectroscopic sample (red) and the photometric sample+selection-function-model for this plate (these should look similar and are what are used to calculate the KS probability).

     read_gdwarfs(file=_GDWARFALLFILE,logg=False,ug=False,ri=False,sn=True,